-S10.2 Breach, Revocation or Amendment of Community Order and Effect of Further Conviction
+S10.2 Breach, revocation or amendment of community order and effect of further conviction

-ARCHBOLD § 5ASC-1507 BLACKSTONE'S E8.29; SENTENCING REFERENCER § 114
+ARCHBOLD 5A-1507 BLACKSTONE'S E12; SENTENCING REFERENCER § 120

-Breach of requirement: SA 2020 s.218 and Sch.10 Part 2 paragraph 11
+Breach of requirement: s.218 and schedule 10 part 2 paragraph 11 SA 2020

-- 1. The offender will be before the court on summons or warrant. - The court must take into account the extent to which the offender has complied with the order. - The court should have as its primary objective ensuring that the requirements of the order are completed if there is a realistic prospect of this being achieved. - 4.
+- The offender will be before the court on summons or warrant. - 2.
+The court must take into account the extent to which the offender has complied with the order. - 3.
+The court should have as its primary objective ensuring that the requirements of the order are completed if there is a realistic prospect of this being achieved. - 4.
 On proof or admission that the offender has failed without reasonable excuse to comply with any requirement of the order the court must deal with the offender in one of the following ways: - (1) By making the requirements of the order more onerous.
 If the original order did not contain an unpaid work requirement one may be imposed and the minimum number of hours may be 20 rather than 40. - (2) By revoking the order and sentencing the offender for the offence; the court's powers are those of the Crown Court, had the defendant just been convicted of the offence unless the original order was made by the magistrates' court or the order was made by the Crown Court but in circumstances where the sentencing powers were limited to those of the magistrates' courts.
 This applies to the breach of any original order, regardless of whether the offence giving rise to the original order carried a custodial sentence or not. - (3) Where the offender has wilfully and persistently failed to comply with an order which was made in respect of an offence which was not an offence punishable with imprisonment, by imposing a custodial sentence not exceeding six months. - (4) By ordering the offender to pay a fine of up to £2,500.

-Revocation: SA 2020 Sch.10 paragraph 15
+Revocation: schedule 10 paragraph 15 SA 2020

 - 5. The offender or the responsible officer may apply to the court for one or more requirements to be revoked.
 The circumstances in which such applications are made may include good progress or a satisfactory response to the requirements of the order. - 6.
 If the court is to exercise its powers on the application of the responsible officer, the offender is summoned to appear and, if the offender fails to do so, the court may issue a warrant. - 7.
 The court may either revoke the order or revoke the order and sentence the offender for the offence; the court's powers are those of the Crown Court, had the defendant just been convicted of the offence unless the original order was made by the magistrates' court or the order was made by the Crown Court but in circumstances where the sentencing powers were limited to those of the magistrates' courts.
-This power is only exercisable if it is in the interests of justice to do so having regard to circumstances which have arisen since the order was made.

-8. If the court re-sentences it must take into account the extent to which the offender has complied with the requirements of the order.
+This power is only exercisable if it is in the interests of justice to do so having regard to circumstances which have arisen since the order was made. - 8.
+If the court re-sentences, it must take into account the extent to which the offender has complied with the requirements of the order.